Because if you’re making mistakes, you’re trying new things,

 You’re doing things you’ve never done before.”
 Neil Gaiman

-I love each new year when it arrives.
-I consider it to be a gift, an opportunity for a fresh start.
-It’s an opportunity to pick myself up, dust myself off after a hectic holiday season, and start all over again.
+Every morning that I wake up, I consider it to be a gift, an opportunity for a fresh start.
+It’s an opportunity to pick myself up, dust myself off from anything that went wrong yesterday, and start all over again.

 So often we wait for the perfect circumstances to do what we really want.
 We wait until we “retire,” until we have more money or time.